What makes us a Christian school?

 We also have links with Cranleigh Baptist Church.

-Current Christian Value (Summer Half Term 2): Endurance
+Current Christian Value (Autumn Half Term 1): Friendship

 Each week these values are explored through our worship underpinning all we seek to achieve in the lives of our children and are central to our vision for the whole school family.
 Getting children to think for themselves and ponder ultimate questions is the integral ingredient in our recipe for spiritual development.